-Database tables mostly related to one another.
+Database tables are mostly related to one another.
 For example, a post may have many comments or an order that can be related to the person who placed it.
-Eloquent makes it easier to retrieve child data, and supports a variety of common relationships like:
+Eloquent use makes it easier to retrieve child data and supports a variety of common relationships.

 One-to-one